 What we stand for:

-The Blue Club was founded as a way for Americans — both politically aware and otherwise — to voice their beliefs and fight for the America that they wish to see.
+The Blue Club was founded as a way for young Americans — both politically aware and otherwise — to voice their beliefs and fight for the America that they wish to see.

 Kayla Turner: Director of Organization & Events

 Kayla Turner is a political commentator and activist.
 As the daughter of Jamaican immigrants, her main political concentrations are immigration reform, prison reform, and women’s rights.
 Turner spends most of her time using her voice, as she is a public speaker, singer, and student council member.
 She enjoys that her platform allows her to speak on behalf of underrepresented individuals.
 Turner currently resides in Middleboro, Massachusetts, and studies at Syracuse University, majoring in Neuroscience.